 - Listen Live

-MICHAEL W SMITH-BREATHE
+MICHAEL W SMITH-CHRISTMAS ANGELS

 I made the trip to Oregon this past weekend to take my little sister to her first Ducks football game.
 We had a blast even though it was 46 and pouring.
 About half way through the 3rd quarter a young man decided he want to try and start the wave in the stadium.